r4ruk/SaBeDin/readme.md

 basic stuff a server should do.
 #### The Idea
-The idea is that this backend should cover the main functionality and handle MessageQueue communication with 'external' Services which get the request params / POST body by MessageQueue.
+The idea is that this backend should cover the main functionality and handle MessageQueue communication with 'external' Services which get the request params / POST body by MessageQueue. <br>
+The main goal of this is to decouple the main app from "Plugin" functionality and make it as generic as possible so it can <br>
+easily handle different other programming languages/project structures while still serving for the main critical tasks by itself.

 Implemented with the help of \
 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=red)